 In June, the Executive Committee of ICI’s Board of Governors established the COVID-19 Market Impact Working Group, a group of senior industry executives charged with examining the causes of the 2020 market turmoil and the experiences of regulated funds.
 Their goal was to help provide a sound, empirical basis for any future regulatory discussions or other responses that could affect regulated funds and their investors.
 A second group, the Money Market Working Group, was formed to bring in a wider range of perspectives from sponsors of money market funds.

 In October, ICI began issuing research papers that together will form the Report of the COVID-19 Market Impact Working Group.
 The first paper, “The Impact of COVID-19 on Economies and Financial Markets,” examines the epidemiological, economic, and policy origins of the market turmoil.
-It finds that the market dislocations represented a liquidity crisis driven by the economic response to a global health crisis—as compared to the credit crisis that roiled markets in 2007–2009.
+It finds that the market dislocations represented a liquidity crisis driven by the economic response to a global health crisis—unlike the credit crisis that roiled markets in 2007–2009.
 The working group believes it is critically important that policymakers understand and take account of this difference in determining whether policy approaches rooted in the experience of the global financial crisis are or are not appropriate in response to the COVID-19 crisis.

 Subsequent papers examine the experiences of exchange-traded funds (ETFs), money market funds, Undertakings for Collective Investment in Transferable Securities (UCITS), and bond mutual funds.
 Each paper carefully reviews a wide range of data—covering assets, flows, indicators of market stress, and the behavior of investors and intermediaries—to determine the nature and sequence of events in March.